anver/inertia-wordpress/README.md

 Inertia allows you to create fully client-side rendered, single-page apps, without the complexity that comes with modern SPAs.
 Simply install this plugin, bootstrap your theme using our built-in command and away you go.

-This is an community Inertia adapter for applications powered by Wordpress.
+This is a community Inertia adapter for applications powered by Wordpress.

 For more information on InertiaJS, visit the [Official Website](https://inertiajs.com/).